neivin/weatherloo/readme.md

 - ~~Fetch weather information from an alternative API.~~
 - Desktop notifications in times of inclement weather.
 - Improve icon for better visibility (maybe?).
+- Find a way to compensate for API lag during early hours of the morning.

 ### Version History: